mtn/ostep-notes/sources/persistence.md

 explicit IO instructions, where the user specifies a register to send or receive data from, and a _port_ which names a device.
 Another approach is to use _memory-mapped IO_, where device registers can be written to as if they are normal memory locations.
-Neither option is really better.
+Neither option is significantly better.

 ### Device Drivers